Narodni-repozitar/nr-docs/README.md

       - `invenio roles remove <email> administration`
 8. Repository owner needs to log in and set up:
-    - workflows for each created community if they are different from the default (for example, generic community)
+    - workflows for each created community if they are different from the default (for example, generic community).
+This is done on the community settings page.
-    - DOI mapping for each community that should have DOIs (in /administration pages)
+    - set DOI mapping for each community that should provide DOIs (in administration pages - click on the "Administration" item in your profile menu).

 Notes: